KristianHans04/FGC_Kenya/docs/guides/development-standards.md

 ### 15. UI Design Rules

 - **Always follow the golden UI rule (60/30/10)**: Allocate 60% of the design to the dominant color (usually the background or primary elements), 30% to secondary colors (supporting elements), and 10% to accent colors (highlights, calls-to-action, or emphasis).
 This creates visual harmony and prevents color overload while maintaining a professional appearance.
+- **Avoid stereotypical AI-generated stat cards**: Do not use the common pattern of 4 cards per view displaying stats with generic SVG icons.
+Stats should be subtle if necessary, often omitted entirely, and when present, integrated discreetly without prominent card layouts.